Gage and Tollner: Fundraising campaign

 In July 2018, restaurateurs St. John Frizell, Sohui Kim, and Ben Schneider started a crowdfunding campaign on Wefunder to revive the restaurant.
 Frizell, Kim, and Schneider, had intended to open a bar when they learned that the restaurant was up for lease.
+Frizell recalled being "awe-struck" by the restaurant's history and reputation, and Kim later credited the building's 1974 landmark designation with having influenced their decision to lease the restaurant.
 The team aimed to raise $600,000 through crowdfunding, out of a total renovation budget of $1.8 million or $2 million.
 In exchange for their contribution, the investors would receive interest payments from the restaurant once it was operational.
 The group planned to serve cuisine from Edna Lewis's tenure at the restaurant, as well as "traditional fare, with possible dishes including Welsh rarebit and clams casino".

-Although investors were required to give at least $1,000, the campaign soon received many donations because of media coverage of the effort.
-The group had raised $400,000 by January 2019, and Frizell, Kim and Schneider signed the lease with landlord William Jemal.
-By that August, the team had raised $484,091; more than a quarter of donations came from three ZIP Codes surrounding the neighborhood.
+Although individual investors had to give at least $1,000, the campaign soon received many donations because of media coverage of the effort.
+The group had raised $400,000 by January 2019.
+Frizell, Kim and Schneider signed the lease with landlord William Jemal that month, becoming the restaurant's fifth operators.
+Kim planned to take over as the new restaurant's chef, while Frizell was to become the bartender.
+By that August, the team had raised $484,091; more than a quarter of donations came from three ZIP Codes surrounding the restaurant.

 The LPC and the local community board had to approve plans for the site, and the LPC approved the restaurant's restoration in May 2019.
-Kim planned to take over as the new restaurant's chef, while Frizell was to become the bartender.
 Frizell, Kim, and Schneider, along with 35 equity investors and 200 smaller stakeholders, planned to modify the interior and add an exterior sign.
 The interior modifications included extending the 1990s-era cocktail bar, refurbishing the original bar into a seafood bar, adding dining booths, and adding a cocktail lounge on the upper level.
 To preserve the original design, the owners looked through 11 boxes of archive materials at the Brooklyn Historical Society; they discovered another box of memorabilia in the attic during the renovation.
 A new outdoor "Gage & Tollner" sign was erected in January 2020.
-The grand reopening was announced for March 15, 2020.
-With the onset of the COVID-19 pandemic in New York City, the reopening was indefinitely postponed one day before it was to occur, and Frizell had to furlough all staff members because of a ban on indoor dining.